My Dinner

 • Place the egg whites in a clean mixing bowl.
 (If there are any traces of oil in the bowl, the eggs might not stiffen.
 If in doubt, wipe the bowl with some vinegar).

-• Add a pinch of salt and whisk the eggs until you can see soft peaks forming.
+• Add a pinch of salt and whisk the eggs until soft peaks form.

-• Add the icing sugar and lemon juice in little portions.
+• Add the powdered sugar and lemon juice in small portions.

 • The icing should stick to the whisk but still be soft enough to be piped.

-• Divide the icing into little portions.
-Add the food colouring as desired.
-Remember that if the food colouring is liquid, you might need to add a little more icing sugar/confectioners sugar again to gain the right consistency.
-Remember to keep some white icing for the writing.
+• Divide the icing into small portions.
+Add the food coloring as desired.
+Remember that if the food coloring is liquid, you might need to add more powdered sugar again to gain the right consistency.
+Make sure to keep some white icing for the writing.

-• Fill the icing in your piping bag or syringe.
+• Fill the icing in your piping bag (affiliate link) or syringe.
 I recommend using a star tip to decorate the outside and a fine tip for the writing.

-• One tip is to test your designs on some baking parchment before decorating the hearts.
-You can always scoop up the icing with a spoon and place it back into the piping bag for later.
+• One tip is to test your designs on baking parchment before decorating the hearts.
+If needed, you can always scoop up the icing with a spoon and place it back into the piping bag (affiliate link) for later.

 Notes